-Board Evaluation
+Board evaluation

-The formal self-evaluation process of the board and its committees, the assessment of the Chairman's performance by the board and the assessment of the performance of individual directors by the Chairman, which are conducted annually, are an integral element of the board's activities to review and improve its performance continually.
-During the period under review, this evaluation process included assessing the independence of non-executive directors as envisaged in the King III code.
+The formal self-evaluation process of the Board and its committees, the assessment of the Chairman's performance by the Board and the assessment of the performance of individual directors by the Chairman, which are conducted annually, are an integral element of the Board's activities to review and improve its performance continually.
+During the period under review, this evaluation process included assessing the independence of non-executive directors as envisaged in King III.
 Of the nine non-executive directors, seven are considered independent, whilst two are not considered independent by virtue of their involvement in the company's black economic empowerment equity participation structure.
 In arriving at this conclusion, consideration is given amongst others, to whether the individual non-executive directors are sufficiently independent of the company so as to effectively carry out their responsibilities as directors, that they are independent in judgment and character, and that there are no instances of conflicts of interest in the form of contracts, relationships, share options, length of service or related party disclosures that could appear to affect independence.
-The outcome of the board evaluation process for the period under review has been positive and an ongoing element of the board's focus will be succession planning, including board composition and the position of Chairman.
-The assessment of the independence of directors serving on the board for a period longer than nine years is conducted annually, following the criteria laid out in King III.
+The outcome of the Board evaluation process for the period under review has been positive and an ongoing element of the Board's focus will be the Board composition, including the possible enhancement of the existing skills-set on the Board.

-The board meets at least five times a year, with special or additional meetings convened as circumstances dictate.
-Comprehensive board documentation is prepared and distributed in advance of each meeting, with an opportunity to propose additional matters for discussion at meetings.
+The Board meets at least five times a year, with special or additional meetings convened as circumstances dictate.
+Comprehensive Board documentation is prepared and distributed in advance of each meeting, with an opportunity to propose additional matters for discussion at meetings.
 Independent professional advice is available to directors in appropriate circumstances at the company's expense.